rjspencer/docs/theming.md

 A view for a single event.
 Meant to be used with `{Page:EventView}`

 ### block:EventView

+EventAccountId
+:    the ID of the account that created the event

 EventAges
 :	will return either "Any Age" or "[%Age]+" (meaning this age and up), also see `{if:EventHasMinimumAge}`